SerpentDash/shinden_mobile/README.md

 - Lot's of UI changes / fixes
 - AdBlock
 - New Watch List
-- App Link - open shinden link in app rather than in browser (enable in system settings first!)
+- Open shinden link in app rather than using browser (use share button and select shinden app)
 - Stream to external video player (Next Player, VLC, MX Player etc) or download videos
     - app handles some popular video providers
     - more to come (maybe)